 When I feel like having something simple, mildly spicy and comforting, my first choice is Sambar Rice.
-Especially during winters, sambar rice is something that I often crave for.
-This is mainly because it is one dish that I have eaten regularly right from my childhood.
+Especially during winter, sambar rice is something that I often crave.
+This is an absolute comfort dish!

-Sambar Sadam is a popular, wholesome South Indian dish where Rice, lentil and vegetables are cooked together.
-Sambar Rice is a great option for lunch box too.
-Tastes so good with some incredibly delicious potato fry and chips.
+Sambar Sadam is a popular, wholesome South Indian dish where Rice, lentils and vegetables are cooked with tamarind extract.
+Sambar Rice is a great option for a lunch box too.
+It tastes so good with some incredibly delicious potato fry and chips.
 Does this make you hungry already?
-Then, don’t miss to try this recipe.
+Then, don’t miss to try this Instant Pot Sambar Rice.

 Talking about Sambar Sadam, I still remember the one we used to get in our college canteen.
 We used to rush to the canteen before classes started, just for a hot plate of Sambar Sadam.
 They used to serve it with some appalam.
 What bliss!